We first

 To share parallel computations between several “agents”, we introduce the notion of a pool of functions.

-exports two channels: register
+A pool exports two channels: register and

 Viewed from caller side,

-is for offering computational
+register is for offering computational

-is for exploiting computational power.
+power, whereas compute is for exploiting computational power.

 The pool implementation matches